franmer2/HelpForDP200/Readme.markdown

 - Visual Studio
 - Azure Data Studio

 In our case, we will use SSMS.
-Below the connection windows. (in the case you can't connect to your server, check the [Azure SQL server firewall settings](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/load-data-wideworldimportersdw#create-a-server-level-firewall-rule)).
+See below the connection windows.
+(If you can't connect to your server, check the [Azure SQL server firewall settings](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/load-data-wideworldimportersdw#create-a-server-level-firewall-rule)).

 In the server name field, enter the name of SQL server on which you deployed your data warehouse. in our case, the server is called "fallinlove2nite.database.windows.net".
 For authentication, use the one you created during the server creation step above.